ladybug-tools/ladybug-web/analemma-3d/readme.md

 	* Displays a transparent yellow band indicating the total annual sun path
 	* Reference object (Trylon and Perisphere) to indicate shade and shadow coverage
 	* 3D arrow shows direction of north
-* Select location
-	* By entering latitude and longitude
-	* By entering address
-		* With auto-complete assistance
-	* Default latitude and longitude is your current location
-	* Sliders update latitude and longitude of analemma in real-time
-* Select date and time
-	* Sliders for month, date, hour and minutes
-	* Update Sun position and shadows in real-time
-* Displays map of location
-	* Check boxes to toggle map display - also grid and axis etc
-	* Nine maps styles to choose from
-	* Sliders for map zoom factor and opacity

 * Information panel
 	* Displays a variety of information including
 	* Latitude and longitude
 	* Local and UTC time
 	* Time zone name, id and offset in hours
-* Full menu system
-	* Accordion menus use [HTML5 details and summary]( https://developer.mozilla.org/en-US/docs/Web/HTML/Element/details ) elements
-		* [Works on all recent browsers]( http://caniuse.com/#feat=details ) - though still in beta on FF until FF 48 - Edge: under consideration
-	* Slide-out "hamburger" menu support for mobile devices

 ### Issues